Jakobi Williams

 About

-Jakobi Williams was born and raised on the south side of Chicago (Englewood).
-Prior to joining the faculty at Indiana University, he served as an associate professor of History at the University of Kentucky, an adjunct professor at UCLA, and spent one year as a Chancellor Post-Doctoral Fellow at the University of Illinois Urbana-Champaign.
-He received his BA in History from Southern Illinois University-Carbondale, his MA in African American Studies and PhD in History both from UCLA.
+Born and raised on the South Side of Chicago (Englewood), Dr. Williams brings both scholarly rigor and lived experience to his work.
+Prior to joining Indiana University, he served as Associate Professor of History at the University of Kentucky, an adjunct professor at UCLA, and a Chancellor’s Postdoctoral Fellow at the University of Illinois Urbana-Champaign.
+He earned his B.A. in History from Southern Illinois University, Carbondale and both his M.A. in African American Studies and Ph.D. in History from UCLA.

-Dr. Williams most recent awards include the Mellon Foundation funded Black Metropolitan Research Consortium fellowship, National Endowment for the Humanities grant, the National Humanities Center fellowship, and the Big Ten Academic Alliance-Academic Leadership Program award.
+Among his recent honors are a Mellon Foundation fellowship with the Black Metropolitan Research Consortium, a National Endowment for the Humanities grant, a National Humanities Center Fellowship, and participation in the Big Ten Academic Alliance Academic Leadership Program.

 Research interests